MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-developer-cli/includes/3-how-azure-developer-cli-works.md

     azd up
     ```

-4. Once your environment is setup in Azure, you can locally modify the application features or Azure resource templates and then run `azd up` again to provision your changes.
+4. Once your environment is set up in Azure, you can locally modify the application features or Azure resource templates and then run `azd up` again to provision your changes.

 Other `azd` commands are available to complete additional tasks and expand on this workflow. `azd` is designed to have a minimal number of commands with a small number of parameters for ease of use.
 Some of the most common `azd` commands you'll use include: